ma-laforge/CMDimData.jl/doc/EasyPlot.md

 ### Initializing Defaults

 Default settings can be initialized even *before* importing the `CMDimData` module with the help of environment variables.
-The following code describes how this can be done from the `.juliarc.jl` file.
+The following code describes how this can be done from the `~/.julia/config/startup.jl` file.

 To select the default `EasyPlot.Plot` display, add the following key before importing `CMDimData`: